 Digital technologies and data are transformational.
 People, firms and governments live, interact, produce and work differently than in the past, and these changes are accelerating rapidly.
 An ecosystem of interdependent digital technologies underpins digital transformation; its constant evolution continues to drive economic and societal changes.
 This digital technology ecosystem both relies on and produces vast amounts of data, which have become an important source of economic and social value.

-The OECD Going Digital project aims to help policy makers better understand the digital transformation that is taking place and develop appropriate policies to help shape a positive digital future.
-It was launched in a multi-stakeholder process in January 2017.
-The March 2019 Going Digital Summit marked the end of Phase I (2017-2018) with the release of Going Digital: Shaping Policies, Improving Lives and Measuring the Digital Transformation: A Roadmap for the Future.
+The OECD Going Digital project aims to help policy makers better understand the digital transformation that is underway and to develop appropriate policies to help shape a positive digital future.